 Sarah: So we want to switch gears here and talk about one of the pioneers of the modern birth control movement and that is Margaret Sanger.
 Sanger’s mother was essentially killed for having 18 children in a very short period; it ruined her health; Sanger believed strongly that women needed to have the ability to control their fertility so they could be better mothers and wives, and for their health.

-Margaret Sanger began writing for the the Socialist Party daily newspaper in 1911 as well as an organizer for the Women’s Commission of the Socialist Party and a member of the Harlem Socialist Society.
+Margaret Sanger began writing for the Socialist Party daily newspaper in 1911 as well as an organizer for the Women’s Commission of the Socialist Party and a member of the Harlem Socialist Society.
 In 1912 she joined the IWW, an organization that pushed for more direct action, ie physical action not just theoretical, than the Socialist Party.
 Margaret Sanger opens the first birth control clinic in the US.
 Published and distributed magazines/newsletters on birth control and feminism: 1914, the Woman Rebel, 1917, the Birth Control Review.
 Sanger, her husband, and others in the movement were constantly battling Comstock, who was appointed the Special Agent who was in charge of enforcing the law.
 Sanger was arrested in 1914 for violating the Comstock Act for distributing contraceptives and created a public disturbance; judge stated “women did not have the right to copulate with a feeling of security that there will be no resulting contraception”

 Elizabeth: But important to know that women were reading about the birth control debate in papers and magazines.
 So even if they weren’t in a metropolitan area, they were still seeking information on birth control.
-The government run Children’s Bureau began receiving letters from mothers who were desperate for information on birth control.
+The government-run Children’s Bureau began receiving letters from mothers who were desperate for information on birth control.
 Because it was illegal and the Children’s Bureau had its own issue with the AMA, their answers usually ignored the question or told women they had no information on birth control.
 One woman wrote in for information on birth control saying, “I have children so fast it is wrecking my life.”
-Another woman wrote, “Now what I want to know is why can’t we poor people be given birth control as well as Dr.’s and the rich people that could provide for and doctor their families.
+Another woman wrote, “Now what I want to know is why can’t we poor people be given birth control as well as Dr.’s and the rich people who could provide for and doctor their families.
 We need help to prevent any more babies.
 After the next one comes I’m going to seek advice and if possible so we can live more happy.
-Don’t you think it better to be parents of 3 which we are willing to work and do all we can for them, to raise and provide food for us all, then to hafto have 6 or more for poverty to take and be motherless?
+Don’t you think it better to be parents of 3 which we are willing to work and do all we can for them, to raise and provide food for us all, then to hafeto [sic] have 6 or more for poverty to take and be motherless?
 I think it unfair that Doctor’s and rich seek birth control and poor can’t seek nothing, only poverty and more babies.”